HiPerCoRe/KTT/OnboardingGuide.md

 parameters.
 Creating multiple thread modifiers for the same thread size type (global/local) and dimension is possible.
 In that case, the modifiers will be applied in the order of their addition to the tuner.
 Similar to constraints, it is possible to tie only integer parameters to thread modifiers.

-Note that KTT can be configured to use global and local sizes according to OpenCL standard (global size is overal number of work-items in NDRange, local size is work-group size) or CUDA (global size is number of thread block and local size is number of threads per thread block).
+KTT can be configured to use global and local sizes according to OpenCL standard (global size is the overall number of work-items in NDRange, local size is work-group size) or CUDA (global size is the number of thread blocks, and local size is the number of threads per thread block).
 In the example below, CUDA standard is used.

 ```cpp
 tuner.AddParameter(kernel, "block_size", std::vector<uint64_t>{32, 64, 128, 256});